Tourism in Tanzania: National parks in Tanzania

 Tanzania has almost 38% of its land reserved as protected areas, one of the world's highest percentage.
 Tanzania boasts 21 national parks and is home to a large variety of animal life.
-Among the large mammals include the Big five, cheetahs, wildebeest, giraffes, hippopotamuses and various antelopes.
+Among the large mammals include the Big five: cheetahs, wildebeest, giraffes, hippopotamuses and various antelopes.
 Tanzania's most well known wildlife attractions are located in the northern part of the country and include the Serengeti National Park, Tarangire National Park and Lake Manyara National Park.
-The Serengeti National park encompasses the world-famous great migrations of animals.
-The Serengeti National Park is the most popular park in the country and had the chance to host more than 589,000 visitors in 2024.
+The Serengeti National park includes the world-famous great migrations of animals.
+It is the most popular park in the country and had the chance to host more than 589,000 visitors in 2024.

-In 2025, Serengeti National Park was voted the best African Safari Park following the depth study conducted by SafariBookings the largest online marketplace for African safaris.
+In 2025, Serengeti National Park was voted the best African Safari Park following the depth study conducted by SafariBookings, the largest online marketplace for African safaris.
 In their website, it reads, In total 3,008 reviews were collected from the SafariBookings website.
 The 2,234 user reviews were contributed by safari tourists from 63 countries.
 To complement these user reviews, reputable guidebook authors (working for Lonely Planet, Rough Guides, Frommer's, Bradt and Footprint) teamed up in the SafariBookings Expert Panel to write 774 expert reviews.

 The north is also home to the Ngorongoro Conservation Area.
 The Ngorongoro Conservation Area includes the Ngorongoro Crater, which is an extinct volcanic caldera with lions, hippopotamus, elephants, various types of antelope, the endangered black rhinoceros, and large herds of wildebeest and zebra.
 Olduvai Gorge, considered to be the seat of humanity after the discovery of the earliest known specimens of the human genus, Homo habilis as well as early hominidae, such as Paranthropus boisei also lies within the conservation area.

 The western part of Tanzania includes the Mahale, Katavi, and Gombe national parks, the latter of which is the site of Jane Goodall's ongoing study, begun in 1960, of chimpanzee behaviour.
 The country is also particularly rich in plant diversity, the Tanzania National Parks Authority has an entire national park the Kitulo National Park dedicated to flowers.
 There is a wide variety of biomass across the nation.